PhobGCC/PhobGCC-doc/For_Users/Phobvision_Guide_Latest.md

 This triggers when the unfiltered stick axis goes >80 one way and then falls below 23.

+The graph shows lines just outside the Melee deadzones, ±23.

 As long as you held it on one side long enough before letting go, the percents to the right of the graph will tell you the chance that the last input would be on each side (relevant for turnaround B).

 ### Dashback